Exeter

 7. Clip 'n Climb

 Swap seeing the sights for heights and head to Clip ‘n Climb Exeter.
 With over 25 different enticing climbs to try, there’s something for everyone, no matter what level you’re all at.
-From tree climbing and a tricky Twister-shaped course to the Leap of Faith that’ll get the heart racing, the climbing walls will keep you all busy for hours and make for a day out you’re sure to remember.
+From tree climbing and a tricky Twister-shaped course to the Leap of Faith that’ll get the heart racing, the climbing walls will keep you all busy for hours and make for a day out you’re sure to remember. .All climbs use an automatic belay system, which means no ropes or experience are needed, just clip in and climb at your pace.
 When you’ve finished putting yourselves to the test, refuel with some delicious treats from The Workshop Café.

 8. Canonteign Falls